 On the Lighter Side.
 January 1 is the bicentennial of the publication of Frankenstein by Mary Wollstonecraft Shelley.
 February 19 is the fiftieth anniversary of the premiere of Mister Rogers’ Neighborhood.
 March 31 is the seventy-fifth anniversary of Oklahoma! appearing on Broadway.
 April 3 is the fiftieth anniversary of Planet of the Apes being released.
 April 6 is the seventy-fifth anniversary of the publication of The Little Prince by Antione de Saint- Exupéry.
 April 26 is the twenty-fifth anniversary of the publication of The Giver by Lois Lowry.
 April 29 is the fiftieth anniversary of the Broadway debut of Hair.
 June 11 is the twenty-fifth anniversary of the release of Jurassic Park.
 August 26 is the fiftieth anniversary of the release of Hey Jude by The Beatles.
 September 14 marks the fiftieth anniversary of Denny McClain of the Detroit Tigers winning his thirtieth game, the last Major League Baseball pitcher to achieve that feat.
 September 30 marks the fiftieth anniversary of the first Boeing 747 Jumbo Jet rolling off the production line.
 October 16 is the fiftieth anniversary of U.S. Olympians Tommie Smith and John Carlos giving the Black Power salute on the medal stand at the Mexico City Olympics.
 October 18 is the fiftieth anniversary of Bob Beamon demolishing the world record in the long jump at the Mexico City Olympics by jumping 8.9 meters.
 December 28 is the sixtieth anniversary of the “Greatest Game Ever Played,” when the Baltimore Colts defeated the New York Giants in the first National Football League championship game to go into sudden death overtime.
 December 10 marks the two hundred fiftieth anniversary of the publication of the first edition of the Enclyopædia Brittanica.

-Corey Cooper and Benjamin Shaver contributed to the preparation of this post.
+Corey Cooper, Rodolfo Martinez-Don, Madison Phillips, and Benjamin Shaver contributed to the preparation of this post.